AckerlyXu/heima/articles/redis-cache/cache-web-app-howto.md

 >
 >

-Clicking the **Deploy to Azure** button takes you to the Azure portal preview and initiates the process of creating the resources described by the template.
+Clicking the **Deploy to Azure** button takes you to the Azure Portal and initiates the process of creating the resources described by the template.

 1. In the **Basics** section, select the Azure subscription to use, and select an existing resource group or create a new one, and specify the resource group location.
 2. In the **Settings** section, specify an **Administrator Login** (don't use **admin**), **Administrator Login Password**, and **Database Name**.
 The other parameters are configured for a free App Service hosting plan, and lower-cost options for the SQL Database and Azure Redis Cache, which don't come with a free tier.